Yiu-dororong/YouTube-Transcriber-with-AI/README.md

     return res.choices[0].message.content
 ```

-Here I used a [API](https://docs.mistral.ai/api) from mistralai, you can use other LLM or even run on local as if the example of whisper shown above via huggingface.
-This API may not be the best choice as it may add context out of the transcript.
+Here I used a [API](https://docs.mistral.ai/api) from mistralai which is pretty fast, you can use other LLM or even run on local as if the example of whisper shown above via huggingface.
+Yet, this API may not be the best choice as it may add context out of the transcript.

 ## Improvement